Karim-Ajmail/Arrhythpy/README.md

 ### Alternative Installation

-If the precompiled version does not work, you will need to compile the executable yourself.
+If the precompiled version does not work or your institution doesn't allow to download executables without official license, you will need to compile the executable yourself.
 To do this, first install python and download the Python scripts typing these commands into a terminal (e.g. Anaconda Prompt):

 **1. Clone the repository:**
    ```sh